 Figure 2.0 Screenshot showing service accounts on the Service Account Management tool

 ManageEngine MSA Management is a free GUI-based tool designed to simplify the process of managing service accounts.
 With just a few clicks, network admins can easily create, edit, and delete MSAs without the knowledge of PowerShell.
-Some of the features and capabilities include:

 The tool also enables network admins to gain insights into the service accounts present in each computer in an Active Directory domain.
 Some of the reports that can be generated include: